 Suburban campus, cosmopolitan life

 Swarthmore’s idyllic, 425-acre arboretum campus features rolling lawns, a creek, wooded hills, and hiking trails.
 Graduations have been held in the unique outdoor amphitheater since 1942 (rain or shine).

 Yet the city of Philadelphia is only half an hour away by the train that stops at the foot of campus.
 Another benefit of our location is that you can take courses at nearby Haverford and Bryn Mawr Colleges or the University of Pennsylvania.

 Come for a visit

 We invite you to investigate all of the opportunities Swarthmore has to offer.
 There’s no substitute for talking with students and discussing your interests with a professor in your major.
 Our community welcomes the chance to get to know you better.

-• They come from all 50 states, plus the District of Columbia, Guam, Puerto Rico, the U.S. Virgin Islands, and more than 50 foreign countries.
+• There are 1,581 students at Swarthmore.
+They come from all 50 states, plus the District of Columbia, Guam, Puerto Rico, the US Virgin Islands, and more than 70 foreign countries.

 • The College is coeducational and has been since its founding in 1864.